oracle/terraform-provider-oci/website/docs/r/datascience_pipeline.html.markdown

 		* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
 This specifies the size of the memory in GBs.
 		* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
 	* `shape_name` - The shape used to launch the instance for all step runs in the pipeline.
+	* `subnet_id` - The subnet to create a secondary vnic in to attach to the instance running the pipeline step.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in 'Failed' state.
 * `log_configuration_details` - The pipeline log configuration details.
 	* `enable_auto_log_creation` - If automatic on-behalf-of log object creation is enabled for pipeline runs.